What is a Library?

 How else can you get involved?

 You can volunteer in your local library.
 Talk the staff at your local library to learn what volunteer opportunities are available.
+Or why not investigate participating in a 'Social Seniors' workshop?
+Or becoming a Tech Savvy Senior?

 How do you find your local library?